m4r35n357/ODE-Playground/README.md

 * ln

 Using these higher level functions, Newton's method is implemented trivially, but I have also provided an implementations of the bisection method for comparison.
-There are three main areas of application for the code:
+In summary, there are three main areas of application for the code:
 * solving nonlinear ODEs
 * plotting functions and their (higher) derivatives, with solution, turning-point, and inflection analysis
 * interactive investigations in the Python console